team3-haql/RalpheeController/README.md

 ```

 ## Controls
-Inorder to start the controller you need to enter a safety sequence:
+Inorder to enable the controller you need to enter the sequence:
 ```
     A -> X -> Y -> B
 ```